Plan of San Diego

-The plan called for the killing of all adult white American men in the Southwestern states and the "return of land to Mexicans."
-It was, however, exposed before it could be fully executed.
-Although there was no uprising, there were raids into Texas that began in July 1915.
-The raids were countered by Texas Rangers, the U.S. Army and local self-defense groups.
+Although there was no large-scale uprising, due in fact to prominent proponents being imprisoned or killed, supporters of the plan initiated the Bandit War, launching raids into Texas from Mexico, as well as from inside Texas itself, that began in July 1915.
+The raids were countered by the US Army, local self-defense groups, and most infamously, the Texas Rangers, whose escapades in the region during this time were met with intense criticism due to indiscriminate killing of Mexicans.
 In total, 30 raids into Texas destroyed large amounts of property and killed 21 Americans.
+A train robbery at Tandy's Station also occurred, resulting in the deaths of 5 people and the wounding of 6 others.
 It is not known who was responsible for drafting the Plan of San Diego, but there are theories that Mexican revolutionary leaders helped to sponsor it.